Reading Duration: 4 min

 The major advantage that road freight has in Europe is the ability to cross borders with ease while carrying heavy cargo that would come with much steeper air freight rates.
 In addition, road freight normally doesn’t have significant handovers, using dedicated trucks or various networks of couriers that move goods fast and reliably.
 With fewer handovers, cargo damage and/or loss is reduced.
 In addition to the shipper’s choice, FFs will often transport goods booked with air freight by road to avoid aircraft handling times and additional fees.
 As a result, road freight within Europe is preferred with a reduced end freight cost, while maintaining competitive transit times.

-Our Choice: Which Freight Option Should You Choose?
+Which Freight Option Should You Choose?

 Given the attractive nature of shipping via road within Europe.
 Boasting fast transit times that outweigh the disadvantages of air freight.
 To reduce your freight costs, we suggest trying road freight for your cargo.